SuperSport - Cricket

 Aus Cricket - KFC Big Bash Twenty20...

-Aus Cricket - KFC Big Bash Twenty20 Melbourne Stars v Adelaide Strikers
+Aus Cricket - KFC Big Bash Twenty20 Melbourne Stars v Brisbane Heat

 Aus Cricket - KFC Big Bash Twenty20...

-Aus Cricket - KFC Big Bash Twenty20 Brisbane Heat v Perth Scorchers
+Aus Cricket - KFC Big Bash Twenty20 Sydney Thunder v Adelaide Strikers

 23:30